 1. IDing the Lab Sample

-With a laboratory management software, sample identification is simpler as:
+With a laboratory information management system, sample identification is simpler as:

 * An LMS system informs from whom a sample was extracted

 * Where the sample has been, and where it needs to go next

 * How to store it and when it needs to move